danem/SimpleGL/README.md

 ### Compatibility

-Tested on OSX, Ubuntu, and Android.
+Tested on OSX, Ubuntu, Windows 10, and Android.